charlesmeyer/charlesmeyer.github.io/slides/chapter1/chapter1.md

 ![](Rene_Descartes.jpg)

-René Descartes (Latinized: Renatus Cartesius)
+Rene Descartes (Latinized: Renatus Cartesius)

 ## Hypothesis
-a proposed _testable_ explanation for a phenomenon <!-- .element: class="fragment"-->
+a proposed _testable_ explanation for a phenomenon

 ## Theory

-> A rigorously developed framework that explains and predicts _why_ many phenomena take place<!-- .element: class="fragment"-->
+> A rigorously developed framework that explains and predicts _why_ many phenomena take place

 ## Law

-> A descriptive account of _how_ nature will behave under certain conditions <!-- .element: class="fragment"-->
+> A descriptive account of _how_ nature will behave under certain conditions

 ## Empirical Science

-> Science based _observation_ or _experimentation_ <!-- .element: class="fragment"-->
+> Science based _observation_ or _experimentation_

 ## Model